wdonne/pincette-aws-assume-role/README.md

     - $set:
         to.spec.assumeRolePolicyDocument: $from.data.assumeRolePolicyDocument
 ```

+Set the `assumeRolePolicyDocument` field in your IAM role to the empty string.
+The Value Injector will replace it.

 The Value Injector can also help with the scenario where you use the EKS cluster as a management cluster and inject the assumed roles into workload clusters that are not EKS clusters.